SG-PL-SUMMIT/sg-pl-summit.github.io/_pages/about.md

 ## call for participation
 ### participation

-The SG PL summit is open to participants at all levels across academia and industry and attendance is free-of-charge.
+The SG PL summit is **open to participants at all levels across academia and industry** and attendance is **free-of-charge**.

-(signuplink TBA)
+Registration is required: (signuplink TBA)

 ### call for presentations

-We solicit presentations on programming languages research and related topics including, but not limited to, verification, proof theory, program synthesis, etc...
-We also welcome proposals to hold small-scale hands-on tutorials or similar events at the summit.
+We solicit **presentations on programming languages research and related topics** including, but not limited to, verification, proof theory, program synthesis, ...
+We also welcome proposals to hold **small-scale hands-on tutorials** or similar events at the summit.

 We hope that you will share your exciting PL-related research, use cases, or even new ideas seeking collaborators at the summit.
-Students are particularly encouraged to present and solicit feedback on your research from the wider research community.
+**Students are particularly encouraged to present and solicit feedback on your research from the wider research community.**

 (form to propose talk TBA)